tomkerkhove/k8s-event-grid-bridge/docs/walkthroughs/kubernetes-event-exporter.md

 ## Subscribing to events in Azure Event Grid topic for our event handler

-Now that we have both our Azure Event Grid topic, we can create an event subscription to forward all events to our new event handler.
+Now that we have both our Azure Event Grid topic and Azure Logic App, we can create an event subscription to forward all events to our new event handler.

 - Go to our even handler Azure Logic App and copy the trigger URL in the editor
-- Store the trigger URL and topic id as variables
+- Store the trigger URL and topic id as variables:

 ```bash
 # Define variables